 George is the associate dean of engineering at the University of St. Thomas.
 Her work is focused on sustainable engineering, thermodynamics, engineering ethics, plasma science, fuel cells, experiential learning and peace engineering.
 George also leads international service learning trips and has brought students to Haiti and West Africa for experience in design implementation.

-Hoeschler is a retired business executive and a director of the Northwest Area Foundation, a group that supports changemakers in the eight states and 75 Native nations in the region.
+Hoeschler is a retired business executive and a past president of Delegation for Friendship Among Women, a non-political organization that nurtures friendship between women from the U.S. and other countries.
 Hoeschler is also a former director of the American Composers Forum.

 Jarosh is president and chief executive officer of Enactus, a global community of student, academic and business leaders committed to using entrepreneurial action to shape a better, more sustainable world.
 Earlier, Ms. Jarosh served as president of the Foundation at Pentair plc (NYSE: PNR) after beginning her career as an attorney.
 She is also a writer whose work has appeared in the Wall Street Journal, the New York Post and the Minneapolis Star Tribune.

 Kay is an associate professor of biology at the University of St. Thomas.
 He focuses teaching on stewardship science and combining environmental science research with community service, specifically involving urban agriculture research.
 Kay is also St. Thomas’ director of social innovation through ASHOKA and co-founder of BrightSide Produce, a sustainable business for delivering fresh produce to urban corner stores.